Detailed theoretical modelling of the kinetic Sunyaev-Zel'dovich stacking power spectrum: Theory

 \subsection{Halo model for higher-order statistics}

 The halo model provides a useful framework to estimate the connected bispectrum and trispectrum entering Equations \eqref{eq:P_par_amm}, \eqref{eq:P_perp_c}, and \eqref{eq:P_par_c}.
 This approach decomposes higher-order statistics into contributions from structures involving one or more haloes.
+An alternative method for estimating higher-order contributions involves the use of simulations (e.g. \cite{Alvarez:2016, Park:2018baryonic}).

 The matter bispectrum can be expressed as a sum over one-, two-, and three-halo contributions via $B = B_{\rm 1h} + B_{\rm 2h} + B_{\rm 3h}$ \cite{1102.0641}.
 The one-halo term, which dominates on small scales, is given by